dopefishh/praatalign/README.md

 	select the dictionary.
 * **ruleset**, default: False

 	Flag for using a ruleset file.
 If this is not set, the aligner will not use a ruleset.
 If this is set, then a prompt follows to select the ruleset file.
 * **pdf**, default: False

 	Flag to export to pdf.
 If this is not set, the aligner will not create pdf files for the graphs it follows.
-If this is set, there will be a temp.pdf located in this plugin folder after the alignment(on linux ~/.praat-dir/plugin_pralign
+If this is set, there will be a temp.pdf located in this plugin folder after the alignment
 * **tmpdir**, default: /tmp/

 	Temporary file directory.
 This is the directory where the aligner stores